-Q: What if I lose my heairng aid/s?
+Q: What if I lose my hearing aid/s?

 A: Please email or call us to discuss replacement devices.
 Please note that the NHS Trust now makes a charge for hearing aid/s that are lost or damaged through neglect.
 We can discuss this further with you when you have contacted us.

 From the 1st January 2019 an national charge for lost hearing aid devices was put in place for the NHS.
-This charge has been frozen due to the COVID-19 pandemic.
-However, from the 1st of October 2020 we must advise that charges for Lost Hearing aids will be re-introduced.
 This stands at a national charge of £80 per hearing aid device.
 Please email or telephone us if you have any queries regarding this.

 Q: What if my hearing aid becomes faulty or stops working?